lbechberger/LearningPsychologicalSpaces/README.md

 The script takes the following optional parameter:
 - `-o` or `--output`: The output folder where the resulting correlation values are stored (default: `.`, i.e., the current working directory).
 - `-s` or `--size`: The size of the image, i.e., the maximal number of `k` to use (default: 283).
+- `-g` or `--greyscale`: If this flag is set, the three color channels are collapsed into a single greyscale channel when loading the images.
+If not, full RGB information is used.
+- `-p` or `--plot`: If this flag is set, scatter plots are created and stored for each of the similarity measures.

 ### MDS-Based Similarities